parklab/PaSDqc/README.md

 2. *Where can I find more data on my samples not included in the HTML report (e.g. chromosomal amplicon properties)?*

     In the output directory, PaSD-qc creates a sub-directory `data`.
-With this directory you will find:
+With this directory you will find
-        * <name>.table.txt: a tab-deliminated version of the table in the html report
+    + <name>.table.txt: a tab-deliminated version of the table in the html report
-        * <name>.fit.txt: a table of the parameters fit when estimating the amplicon distribution for each sample
+    + <name>.fit.txt: a table of the parameters fit when estimating the amplicon distribution for each sample
-        * >chrom: directory containing a file for each sample summarizing that sample's chromosome properties
+    + chrom: directory containing a file for each sample summarizing that sample's chromosome properties
-            * <name>_<sample_name>_chromProps.txt: each row is a chromosome; the columns include: KL-divergence, sub-amplicon variance, supra-amplicon variance, min_pos, median amplicon size, mean amplicon size, upper amplicon size, lower amplicon size, and classification (pass, possible gain, possible loss, fail).
+        + <name>_<sample_name>_chromProps.txt: each row is a chromosome; the columns include: KL-divergence, sub-amplicon variance, supra-amplicon variance, min_pos, median amplicon size, mean amplicon size, upper amplicon size, lower amplicon size, and classification (pass, possible gain, possible loss, fail).

 3. *How do I know if my sample is high or low quality?*